Formerly named Leading Family Enterprises

 President, WR Companies, USA

-“Leading Family Enterprises should be a requirement for any member of a family firm.
+“Leading for Impact within Family Enterprise should be a requirement for any member of a family firm.
 It doesn’t matter what type of role you are in: shareholder, executive, or family member.”

 CEO, HIVIMAR, Ecuador